brightspot/react-examples/graphql-schema-versioning/README.md

 Run Codegen once more and there will be an error that there is no field for the specified removed field that the query `graphql-schema-versioning/app/src/components/MovieQuery.graphql` is asking for.

-This is bad practice, when new GraphQL fields are added, it's expected to leave the old ones behind, depracate them and simply change the data requested.
+This is bad practice, when new GraphQL fields are added, it's expected to leave the old ones behind, deprecate them and simply change the data requested.
 There should only be additions to new fields and then updating the query for the new field, check with graphql-inspector and if all is well, running Codegen and then update the application.

 GraphQL unlike REST APIs gives us the ability to stay up to date on new fields but not have the need to change the code unless there is a need for the new fields and one can simply adjust the query.

 ## Troubleshooting

+Having issues running the example application?
+Refer to the [Common Issues](/README.md) section in the respository README for assistance.

 Only one file downloaded when running the schemas script?
 There is only one schema at the endpoint.
-Be sure to go into Brightspot => Menu => Admin => APIS and save your **Movie Endpoint**.
+Be sure to go into Brightspot => **Menu** => **Admin** => **APIS** and save your **Movie Endpoint**.